 It’s a complex process that requires up to three months of planning and multiple visits to your doctor during the final weeks.

-1. Women must first go through a process called "egg retrieval."
-While the patient is under mild anesthesia, her doctor uses a needle to pull eggs from her ovaries.
+1. Folks must first go through a process called “egg retrieval.”
+While the patient is under mild anesthesia, their doctor uses a needle to pull eggs from the ovaries.

 2. The eggs are fertilized.

 3. A few days later, tissue from the fertilized eggs are sent off for testing.
 As scientists check for any abnormalities, they can also check for X and Y chromosomes that determine sex.

 4. If the parents definitely want a girl or a boy, all the eggs of the opposite sex can be removed.